-The abductor hallucis muscle lies along the inside of the foot and runs from the heel bone inserting onto the side of the big toe.
-An abductor hallucis strain will cause pain in the arch of the foot as the muscle supports it, and the foot may roll inwards.
-Relieving pressure from the foot by resting or doing a different activity will ease the foot pain and allow recovery.
+The abductor hallucis muscle lies along the inside of the foot and runs from the heel bone, inserting onto the side of the big toe.
+An abductor hallucis strain will cause pain in the arch of the foot, especially along the inside.

 Treatment of abductor hallucis strains

 - Rest is important.
 Continuing to train on an injured foot will only make the injury worse or delay the healing process.
 For a mild strain, it may only need a few days rest or change of training activity, for example, substituting running for cycling or swimming until the pain has gone.

 - Apply cold therapy or ice as soon as possible.
 Ice can be applied for 10 minutes every hour initially for the first few hours reducing frequency as pain and swelling go down to 2 or 3 times per day.